XAP-Software/XAP-Software.github.io/_posts/2022-05-25-font_family_creating.md

 }
 ```

-Now we united three different types of fonts to the one `font-family`.
-In the last step you need to add this `font-family` into your main `.css` file.
+Thus, we united three different types of fonts and put them into one `font-family`.
+The last step is adding this `font-family` into your main `.css` file.